OpenCilk/www.opencilk.org/src/doc/users-guide/getting-started.md

 ---
 title: Getting started
+tagline: This guide overviews the components of OpenCilk and walks through the basic steps of building, running, and testing a Cilk program with OpenCilk.
 eleventyNavigation:
   order: -2
 ---
-This guide will overview the components of OpenCilk and walk you through the basic steps of building, running, and testing a Cilk program with OpenCilk.

 ## Prerequisites